gregeld96/tts-emotional-generation/README.md

-# Emotional Speech Generation — Simple TTS Emotional Generation Prototype
+# Simple TTS Emotional Generation Prototype

 ## Overview
 This is a simple Text-to-Speech (TTS) prototype built with **Coqui TTS**.